nextstepitt/standard-course-template/README.md

 You may want to add the "LaTeX Workshop" extension by James Yu, it helps with compiling the source files and has a built-in PDF previewer.
 You may also want the "Spelling Checker (RU, EN)" extension by Julia to help avoid gramatical and spelling errors.

-When you use VSCode and the LaTeX Workshop, in the settings for LaTeX Workshop you must add an output-directory for building the LaTeX sources.
+The structure of the workbook uses subfolders, so LaTeX Workshop must be configured for the subfolders.
-Look for the settings in the Visual Studio Code preferences.
+The tools settings need to be included in the VS Code JSON settings manually.
+Open VS Code settings and search for *latex-workshop.tools*.
+Click the link to *Edit in settings.json* to open the JSON settings document, and then add the following JSON text.

+The two settings that are added to the default settings here are the *-output-directory* to isolate each subfolder work, and the *-cd* option to make *latexmk* work in the subfolder instead of the main folder.
-The folder name is *./.latex-temp*, and the path is relative to the folder where the .tex source file is located:
+The output folder name is *./.latex-temp*.
+*latexmk* will create the folder relative to each subfolder (and the main folder) when it builds the document parts.

 ```json
 "latex-workshop.latex.tools": [